Election According to Foreknowledge is the Key!

 There’s yet another problem with the idea that the wicked man in Ezekiel 3:18 is a Lake-of-Fire-bound person who was unwarned of the Gospel.
 According to that verse, if the watchman’s warning was heeded, it would end up saving the wicked man’s earthly life.
 Moreover, three verses later, this same warning, if heeded, would prevent God from inserting a death-causing stumbling block into the transgressor’s earthly life (Ezekiel 3:20-21).
 Therefore, it appears that the primary goal of the watchman’s warning was to prevent an untimely realization of the First Death.
-The First Death merely refers to the bodily death which all men are appointed to face (e.g. Genesis 2:16-17, Genesis 3:19, Psalms 89:48, Hebrews 9:27).
+The First Death merely refers to the bodily demise which all men are appointed to face (e.g. Genesis 2:16-17, Genesis 3:19, Psalms 89:48, Hebrews 9:27).
 The Scriptures, in other places speak of the fact that certain sins are egregious enough to warrant capital punishment (e.g. Deuteronomy 21:22, 1 John 5:16-18).
 In this case, there would seem to be a divine administration of the death penalty.
 The watchman’s warning was to prevent such a penalty from ever being enforced.
 However, unlike the watchman’s warning, the Gospel’s goal is not concerned with preventing the inevitability of the First Death.
 In fact, according to John 11:25-26, its chief purpose is to prevent the sinner from having to die the Second Death.
 The Second Death refers to the act of experiencing everlasting destruction from the presence of God in the Lake of Fire as described in Matthew 25:41: 2 Thessalonians 1:8-9 and Revelation 20:14-15; 21:8.
 The Second Death only applies to those who have disobeyed the Gospel and have thereby had their names excluded from the Lamb’s Book of Life (Revelation 20:11-15, 21:8).
 So, for example, in John 3:16 which is a popular presentation of the Gospel, the word “perish” which appears therein is really a synonym for the Second Death.
 Hence, the realization that the watchman’s warning does not primarily pertain to avoiding the Second Death raises additional doubts as to whether this warning is actually equivalent to the Gospel.